-The parameters contributing most to model output variation were those related to exposure of calves to adults: the time spent by calves in individual pens (TimInd), the exposure of calves kept in individual pens to adults (Exp), and their interaction (Figure 2).
-The grazing period (Graz) also influenced adult-to-calf contacts, as calves below 6 months of age were always kept indoors and therefore had a lower exposure when adults were grazing.
-Period of time during which an animal was susceptible to Map (PSusc) only contributed to variation in the mean prevalence in the 25th year after infection (Prev25).
-Period of time during which a calf could shed Map (PShed) only contributed to variation in the mean contribution of calf-to-calf route of transmission in the 25th year after infection (CalfContr).
+The parameters contributing the most to model output variance were those related to the exposure of calves to adults (Exp, in Table 2), the time spent by calves in individual pens (TimInd), and the interaction of these two parameters (Figure 2).
+The grazing period (Graz) also influenced adult-to-calf contact because calves <6 months of age always were kept indoors and therefore were less exposed when adults were grazing.
+The period of time during which an animal was susceptible to Map (PSusc) only contributed to variance in the mean prevalence in the 25th year after infection (Prev25).
+The period of time during which a calf could shed Map (PShed) only contributed to variance in the mean contribution of the calf-to-calf transmission in the 25th year after infection (CalfContr).
 For the range of values tested, herd size had no effect on model outputs.